 Either way, remember, water your plant well and then wait until it's almost / fully dried out before watering it again.
 Make sure the container you're using has at least one drainage hole to allow excess water to drain.

 Cuttings are so easy to create and get started, but sometimes when they're in the soil the growth slows or stops almost completely.
-In our experience, the soil you're using can be a really important factor for success here.
+In my experience, the soil you're using can be a significant factor for success here.

 Remember these are baby cuttings with tiny fragile roots.
 Trying to grow through compact and dense soil is hard going.
 Wherever possible try and use a soil mix that is open and light.